 2.6 Statistical analysis of ARGs abundance and correlations

-To compare ARG abundance between locations, a Kruskal-Wallis test was used followed by a Dunn’s post hoc test with a false-discovery rate adjusted p-value (q-value; FDR).
-To compare ARG abundance between the grouped baseline and the rainfall event, a Kruskal-Wallis test was performed.
+To compare ARG abundance between locations, a Kruskal-Wallis test was performed, followed by a Dunn’s post hoc test with Benjamini-Hochberg adjusted p-value (q-value) and a false-discovery rate (FDR) of 0.01.
+For comparing ARG abundance between the grouped baseline and the rainfall event, the same tests were used, but with an FDR of 0.05.
 To examine relationships between ARG abundance, nutrients (Homebush, Putney Park and Chowder Bay) and rainfall, Pearson’s correlations followed by Bonferroni correction were performed.
 To determine whether rainfall influences the concentrations of nutrients, heavy metals and metalloids at the Homebush site, a one-way ANOVA was performed.
 Homogeneity of variance was tested with Levene’s test and in instances where homogeneity of variance was not observed, a Kruskal-Wallis test was used.
 All aforementioned statistical tests except the correlations were performed in the R statistical environment (R Core Team, 2013) using the stats (R Core Team, 2013), FSA (Ogle et al., 2020) and car (Fox and Weisberg, 2019) packages, respectively.
 Correlations were performed in the PAST statistical environment (Hammer et al., 2001).
 To identify relationships between heavy metals/metalloids and ARGs within Homebush samples, network analysis was performed with a maximal information coefficient analysis (MICtools).
 Only significant correlations with Pearson correlation (r) above 0.3 or below -0.3 were included and visualised with Cytoscape (Shannon et al., 2003).

 3. Results